AdaptedAS/url_parser/README.md

 #### Versions:
+v 2.1.1 | Small fix for readme and Github actions <br />
 v 2.1.0 | Added function to get url back as Object.
 Also added a function to get the basics of a url returned  <br />
 v 2.0.0 | Added new regex and support for foreign languages  <br />
 v 1.0.0 | Small bugfixes and optimisation for stable release  <br />